s3rdia/qol/cran-comments.md

 # Resubmission qol 1.0.3
 Last CRAN release was on 14.10.2025.
-This release contains some additions and bug fixes:
+This release contains some additions to further enhance the package and some bug fixes:

 New functions
 * build_master(): Reads a given folder structure, which contains scripts, and builds a master script as a markdown file.
 * build_rstheme(): Build a complete theme file, which can be used to change the visual appearance of RStudio.
+* combine_into_workbook(): Combines any number of tables created with `any_table()` into one workbook and styles them according to their meta information.

 New functionality
 * interval_format(): Implemented keywords "low "and "high" with which one can define pseudo low or high values, if one doesn't know, what the minimum or maximum value of a variable is.
+* any_table(): Now returns styling meta information as a third list element.
+This meta information can be used by combine_into_workbook().

 Fixed
 * In any_table() the header and table row heights as well as the column widths set by the style option where 1 row/column to short.